page last updated: June 2013

-The issue of vaccinations is something that seems to divide opinion even amongst medical professionals.
+The issue of what vaccinations you need before a backpacking trip is something that seems to divide opinion even amongst medical professionals.

-These are some of the most common diseases travellers get vaccinated/take precautions against ahead of a backpacking trip: (You may well find you are already protected against some of them from vaccinations you had when you were younger)
+These are some of the most common diseases travellers get vaccinated or take precautions against ahead of a backpacking trip: (You may well find you are already protected against some of them from vaccinations you had when you were younger)

 For visits to developing countries, backpackers tend to always get vaccinated against the following two diseases:

 Hepatitis A- This is a liver infection that can occur by eating food or drinking water that has become contaminated by infected people.
 It is pretty common in countries where hygiene is not all it should be.
 You normally receive one injection and then a booster dose 6 or 12 months later and you will be protected for 10 years.

 Typhoid- You can take pills for this instead but if you’re going on a long trip and aren’t freaked out by needles you may as well get the single jab which protects you for 3 years.
 The disease is potentially life threatening and most common in Southern Asia.
 It is also normally passed on through food/water supply so is a major risk in many developing countries.